 It’s estimated that humans consume upwards of 50,000 microplastic particles daily – or approximately a credit card’s worth of plastic each week.
 Much of this is a result of direct consumption during use in foodservice goods, and the remainder is attributable to accumulation in the environment.

-Bioplastics are benign to human health and offer a greener beginning and end of life than petroplastics.
-Polyhydroxybutyrate (PHB) is a bio-based and biodegradable polymer with properties suited to replace polypropylene (PP- plastic #5) and polyethylene (PE – plastics #2 and #4).
+Polyhydroxybutyrate (PHB) is a bio-based and biodegradable polymer with properties suited to replace polypropylene (PP – plastic #5) and polyethylene (PE – plastics #2 and #4).
 PHB’s rapid, nontoxic biodegradation – which occurs even without the need for composting – is unmatched by any material of the same durability.

-Our process uses engineered microorganisms to transform waste into a low-footprint PHB.
+Our process uses engineered microorganisms to transform waste into a low-footprint, performance-enhancing bioplastic additives.

 Transfoam began as an academic research project in early 2019 and was spun out in March 2020 with the goal of reducing microplastic pollution and the barriers to biodegradable plastic production.
 Our founders have been working together for nearly three years and offer a shared passion for sustainability and complementary experience in entrepreneurship, synthetic biology and bioprocess optimization.